OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-08.md

 ## Mark 8:21

-He said to them, “Do you still not understand?”
+He asked them, “Are you still without understanding?”

 ---